A self-hosted personal memory layer for AI agents — built on SQLite or Postgres, on-device embeddings and MCP.

 Built for developers who want AI that actually knows them.
 Without giving up their data or their infrastructure.

-Memories survive every conversation, every tool, every session.
-7 structured types keep things organized — facts, decisions, solutions and more.
+Your memories survive every conversation, every tool, every session.
+9 structured types keep things organized — facts, preferences, decisions, solutions and more.
+Three sensitivity tiers keep your private data safe: tier 1 shared as-is, tier 2 PII-redacted on cloud, tier 3 never leaves your machine.

-Powered by pgvector + local embeddings (mxbai-embed-large).
+Powered by on-device embeddings (mxbai-embed-large) over sqlite-vec or pgvector.
 Ask about your projects and get results matched by meaning, not keywords.
 Voyage AI optional.

 One brain shared across every agent.
 Claude, Cursor, Windsurf — all connect to the same Postgres database through the MCP protocol.